-9.00am: We meet opposite the Dean Court Hotel in Duncombe Place, York, YO1 7EF (near York Minster) and head north for Captain Cook Country, skirting the North York Moors National Park with views of the imposing Cleveland Hills and Roseberry Topping, whilst hearing tales of the region’s maritime past and Captain Cook’s life on the way.
+9.00am (8.45am from Leeds): You will be picked up from your choice of location in York, Leeds or Harrogate and head north for Captain Cook Country, skirting the North York Moors National Park with views of the imposing Cleveland Hills and hearing tales of the region’s maritime past and Captain Cook’s life on the way.

-12.15pm: We then follow the rugged coastline route to Whitby, stopping on the West Cliff overlooking the harbour to view and photograph the famous Whale Bones and Captain Cook Statue.
+1.15pm: We will then take the rugged coastline route to Whitby, stopping on the West Cliff overlooking the harbour to view and photograph the famous Whale Bones and Captain Cook Statue.

-All timings are approximate (except the start time!) and you should not book onward travel arrangements too close to the time of our arrival back in York in case we have traffic problems.
-If you do have onward travel arrangements that evening, mention it to our Tour Guide in the morning and we will do our best to help.
+All timings are approximate (except the start time!) and you should not book onward travel arrangements too close to the time of our arrival back just in case we have traffic problems.

 We are very flexible and do everything we can to ensure that ALL our passengers have a great day out with us by providing options and choices.
 This could mean that we adjust the itinerary to accommodate special requests from the group, or to make the best we can of the day if the weather is unfavourable.